 There is no such thing as a ‘one size fits all’ treatment.
 Every individual facing addiction has their own unique history, circumstances, causes, symptoms and triggers – and as such, their road to recovery will be equally unique to them.

-The benefit to the holistic approach is that the recovery path is catered for each individual.
+The benefit of the holistic approach is that the recovery path caters for each individual.

 How does it treat the root cause of addiction?